 This proves something of a dilemma for ex-boyfriend Sam when he gets a visit from Hedra, who is decked out as Allie.
 With her head bobbing above his crotch, Sam is too self-involved to notice that this girl is not his girl.
 As the blow-job continues, he catches on.
 Should he kick her out or cum first?

-When bodies begin to pile up like bottles in a sanitation strike, the movie turns as psychotic as the roommate and everything collapses in a pillage of bloody clichés.
+When bodies begin to pile up like bottles in a sanitation strike, the movie turns as psychotic as the roommate and everything collapses in a mountain of bloody clichés.

 The two actresses who keep it moving are never less than believable, spirited and inspired.